teobot/surveyWebsite/README.md

 ## Created by Theo Jed Barber Clapperton
 ### Student id: 18055445

+### To pick up
+I created a survey table and inserted a JSON question object, its in the database now so now I want to display the json object

 ### Things to think about after reading through specification
 - [x] Sign Up using  a unique username, I think I may have added a user ID (maybe remove)
 - [ ] Check over server side validation it should be able to do